Skip to main content

 3. Repeat for each deposit you need to record.

-Step 2: Get Sales Summary From Member Splash
+Step 2: Get Batch Reports From Member Splash

-When you are ready to categorize the deposits in Quickbooks into the various fee types you'll log into your site and go to the Finances -> Sales Summary tab.
+When you are ready to categorize the deposits in Quickbooks into the various fee types you'll log into your site and go to the Finances > Batch Reports tab.

 How frequently you choose to categorize deposits is up to you.
 You can do it for each deposit, once a week, monthly, or even just once at the end of the season.
 The settings are explained below.

 1. Date Range Filter: You can select pre-defined date ranges, like Last Week, or select a custom date range.
-To select a single day just click on it twice.
+To select a single day just click on it twice, then Apply.

 NOTE: If your club is accepting ACH payments please be aware that there are several differences with how those work.
 An ACH payment is considered settled when it has been submitted for final funding.
 However, depending on the banks involved it may take several days for the funds to actually be transferred into your account.
 The timing is also affected by bank holidays.
 There is also the possibility that the payee may have insufficient funds in their account at the time the charge is submitted for funding.